wisamjs/generatorsPlayground/README.md

 # generatorsPlayground

 ## About
-Notes related to generators and promises workshop at Js Hack Night meetup.
+Code related to generators and promises workshop at Js Hack Night meetup.